 subway: Duomo (lines 1 red and 3 yellow)

 [+39] 02 88455555

-2015 is the year of the Expo.
+2015 was the year of the Expo.
 The Expo Gate

-(pictured) in front of the Sforza Castle welcomes visitors.
+(pictured) in front of the Sforza Castle used to welcome visitors.

 subway: Cairoli (line 1 red)